jmespath/jp/README.md

 has extensive testing to ensure it is parsing and evaluating JMESPath expressions correctly.

-To ensure that there are no regressions between `go-imespath` and `jp`, the entire suite of [JMESPath compliance tests](https://github.com/jmespath/jmespath.test) are run against the `jp` executable.
+To ensure that there are no regressions between `go-jmespath` and `jp`, the entire suite of [JMESPath compliance tests](https://github.com/jmespath/jmespath.test) are run against the `jp` executable.